lima-emanuel/study-journal/docs/go.md

 primes := [6]int{2, 3, 5, 7, 11, 13}
 ```

 An array's length is part of its type, so arrays cannot be resized.
+An array variable denotes the entire array; it is not a pointer to the first array element.
+This means that when you assign or pass around an array value you will make a copy of its contents.
+To avoid the copy you could pass a pointer to the array, but then that’s a pointer to an array, not an array.
+One way to think about arrays is as a sort of struct but with indexed rather than named fields: a fixed-size composite value.

 A slice is a dynamically-sized, flexible view into the elements of an array: